polotinkering/optimal-ender3/Cura/README.md

-This is my go to cura plofile for lassic PLA print
+This is my go to cura plofile for classic PLA print
 ---
-I also share the profile i use to print the parts of my future Voron V2.4 .(all recomanded settings)
+I also share the profile i use to print the parts of my future Voron V2.4 . (all voron recomanded settings)